spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 Change all four instances of wlan0 to wlan1.
 (This is so you can still connect to the internet after)

+Reboot.

+Run the following to see if you have correctly installed batman and the wifi adapter drivers

+    $ sudo batctl if
+    [interface] active // what you should get

-After a reboot you are ready to make your Duckiebots talk to each other.
+You are ready to make your Duckiebots talk to each other.

 ## Usage
 To use the platform you must write a configuration file.